 PUBLIC RELATIONS AND THOUGHT LEADERSHIP FOR CANNABIS BRANDS

 One important and valuable segment of proactive public relations is thought leadership.
-Thought leadership represents an opportunity for professionals to share their expertise at conferences, industry trade shows and other speaking engagements like TEDx Talks, as well as through podcasts, interviews, radio and television broadcasts and earned media columns.
+Thought leadership represents an opportunity for professionals to share their expertise at 2024 conferences, trade shows and other industry speaking engagements like TEDx Talks, as well as through podcasts, interviews, radio and television broadcasts and earned media columns.

 Thought leadership can be especially useful for cannabis companies that find their opportunities to leverage paid and social media limited by cannabis advertising restrictions stemming from federal prohibition.
 It’s also an opportunity to advance PR and marketing goals and brand narrative while establishing company team members as trusted resources.
 For example, the thought leadership presentation itself can be announced ahead of time in e-blasts and news releases.